ubiquity-os/pending-rewards/README.md

-# Nonce Checker
+# Pending Rewards Checker

-A standalone tool to check if nonces are claimed on the Permit2 contract for permits stored in the Supabase database.
+A standalone tool to check pending rewards by verifying nonces on the Permit2 contract for permits stored in the Supabase database.

 ## Features